pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 We are so glad that you want to contribute to our project!
 Here are some guidelines to help you get started:

 We are using git for version control, if you are familiar with git feel free to skip this section.
-The first thing you will need is a github account.
+The first thing you will need is a GitHub account.
 If you don't have one, you can create one at [github.com](github.com).
 After that you can fork the repository by clicking the "Fork" button in the top right corner of the repository page.
 This will create a copy of the repository in your own account.

-Here are some basic git instuctions:
+Here are some basic git instructions:

 ## Creating a local git repo

-Github is built on top of git.
+GitHub is built on top of git.
 Git is a popular code version control system that tracks your edits to files and whether new files are added or old ones are deleted.
 To create a git repository in a directory of your choosing

 ```bash